wmbusmeters/wmbusmeters/README.md

     --separator=<c> change field separator to c
-    --shell=<cmdline> invokes cmdline with env variables containing the latest reading --silent do not print informational messages nor warnings --useconfig=<dir> load config files from dir/etc
+    --shell=<cmdline> invokes cmdline with env variables containing the latest reading --silent do not print informational messages nor warnings --trace for tons of information
+    --useconfig=<dir> load config files from dir/etc
     --usestderr write notices/debug/verbose and other logging output to stderr (the default) --usestdoutforlogging write debug/verbose and logging output to stdout --verbose for more information
+    --version print version
 ```

 As device you can use: